hyperledger-archives/composer/packages/composer-website/jekylldocs/managing/id-cards-playground.md

 - A connection profile. (`.json`)
 - A metadata file containing the data for the identity to use to connect to the business network. (`metadata.json`)
-- An optional credentials directory containing a public and private key.
+- An optional credentials directory containing a certificate and private key.

 _Please note_: If there is no credentials directory, the metadata file must contain the _User Secret_ property with the property name _enrollmentSecret_.
 If an _enrollmentSecret_ is specified, a credentials directory with certificates will be created and populated if the ID card is exported.